jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 - ~~Watching broadcast television~~
 - ~~Calling a taxi-cab~~
 - ~~Writing directions on napkins~~
-- Rising insurance rates.
+- Rising insurance rates
+- Expensive education
-- Shaky supply chain.
+- Shaky global supply chain
-- Car accidents.
+- Car accidents

 But, to get to this new world, Main Street needs to believe in a new philosophy.